GSA/digitalgov.gov/content/posts/2019/07/2019-07-23-what-pifs-have-been-up-in-2019.md

 **STEPHEN WINCHELL**
 At the [Intelligence Advanced Research Projects Activity](https://www.iarpa.gov/) (IARPA), Stephen works on creating and managing new high-risk, high-payoff research programs in support of [U.S. Intelligence Community](https://www.odni.gov/index.php/what-we-do/members-of-the-ic) (IC) goals.

-{{< img src="pif-homecoming-3" alt="Margaret Weichert, Deputy Director for Management at the Office of Management and Budget, and Acting Director at the Office of Personnel Management addressing Fellows at the EEOB PIF Homecoming event." >}}
+{{< img src="pif-homecoming-3" alt="Deputy Director for Management at the Office of Management and Budget, and Acting Director at the Office of Personnel Management, Margaret Weichert, addressing Fellows at the PIF Homecoming event at the Eisenhower Executive Office Building." >}}